 Zoning regulations could create the desired retail district in Wedgwood

-For Wedgwood which is not a dense urban zone, the Future of 35th Plan requested zoning changes only for the commercial nodes, primarily at the intersections of NE 75th and 85th Streets along 35th Ave NE.
+For Wedgwood which is not a dense urban zone, the Future of 35th Plan requested zoning changes only for the commercial nodes of stores, primarily at the intersections of NE 75th and 85th Streets along 35th Ave NE.

 The “pedestrian zone” as defined by the Future of 35th Plan, is for retail storefronts and a walkable streetscape in the business district.
 In this way, by a requested zoning change, the Future of 35th Plan proposed a requirement that buildings in Wedgwood’s commercial district have retail storefronts with apartments or condos above, to help to create the needed population density to support small shops.